ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/PilotStatusAgent/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents / PilotStatusAgent - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents / PilotStatusAgent - Sub-subsection
 ===================================================================================

 The Pilot Status Agent updates the status of the pilot jobs if the PilotAgents database.